Airport line, Perth: Safety issues

-On the day that TBM Grace was launched, over 100 people from the Construction, Forestry, Mining and Energy Union (CFMEU), Electrical Trades Union, and the Australian Manufacturing Workers Union protested, claiming that not enough local workers were used and that overseas workers were being exploited.
-CFMEU State Secretary Mick Buchan claimed that working conditions were worse on the Forrestfield–Airport Link than in Qatar.

 In October 2017, a worker at Bayswater junction suffered an electric shock when a crane hit high-voltage power lines.
 Salini Australia was fined $150,000 for the incident and ordered to pay $3,000 in costs.
-The crew involved did not usually work at the site they were at, and had not gone through an induction for that site.
+The crew involved did not usually work at the site they were at, and had not gone through an induction for the site.
 In July 2018, a worker was knocked unconscious after being struck in the head by a high pressure air hose at Airport Central station.
 The hose had disconnected from a pipe running along the tunnel wall.
 Salini Australia was fined $200,000 for the incident and ordered to pay $2,847.50 in costs.
 In November 2018, a carpenter was injured at Airport Central station.
 The CFMEU called for all work on the project to stop so that an independent safety audit could be done.
-The union claimed that grouting to waterproof the tunnel was not up to the specifications and that the tunnel could collapse due to this.
+The union claimed that grouting to waterproof the tunnel was not up to the specifications, which could cause the tunnel to collapse.
 The union also said that workers on 457 visas were made to work in unsafe conditions.

-In December 2018, a worker's arm was crushed by one of the TBM's hydraulic thrust arms.
+A worker's arm was crushed by one of the TBM's hydraulic thrust arms in December 2018.
 In May 2019, 500 m of slurry pipes fell down in the tunnel as the brackets holding the pipes failed.
-The pipes were designed to carry slurry to and from the TBMs to control the pressure at the face of the machines.
-The incident caused TBM Sandy to stop work for about one week.
-A former TBM supervisor who quit working on the project due to safety concerns had predicted the pipes would collapse, writing to Transport Minister Rita Saffioti and Industrial Relations Minister Bill Johnston in October 2018 that the pipe brackets were "dangerously deficient".
+The pipes carried slurry to and from the TBMs to control the pressure at the face of the machines.
+The incident caused Sandy to stop work for about one week.
+A former TBM supervisor who quit due to safety concerns had predicted the pipes would collapse, writing to Transport Minister Rita Saffioti and Industrial Relations Minister Bill Johnston in October 2018 that the pipe brackets were "dangerously deficient".
 The CFMEU had also expressed concerns about the brackets, saying they did not meet Australian standards.
 Workers said that if anyone had been near the pipes at the time they collapsed, they would have been killed.
 In July 2019, a worker suffered severe chemical burns after standing in contaminated water for seven hours.
 The water managed to enter his knee high gumboots, causing chemical burns on his legs and feet.
 The worker was left unable to drive or work more than a year later.

 In September 2022, the United Professional Firefighters Union expressed concern that the Airport line's opening was being rushed.
 The union wanted for more firefighters to be familiarised with the tunnels before the line opened.